ebothmann/applgrid2yoda/README.md

 - `PDF-MEMBERS` can be given as a single number or a range (optional, default: "0", i.e. the CV PDF member)
     - if a single number (e.g. "7") is given, then only the PDF member for this index will be used
     - if two numbers connected with three dots are given (e.g. "0...52"), they are interpreted as a range including the endpoints
+- `REN-SCALE-FACTOR` the (unsquared) renormalisation scale factor
+- `FAC-SCALE-FACTOR` the (unsquared) factorisation scale factor
+- the scale factors are separated by a comma, additional scale pairs are separates by spaces
+- identical scale factors in a pair can be given as a single value (e.g. "2.0" instead of "2.0,2.0")

 ## example